-The research, published in PLOS ONE, found that individuals with symptoms of food addiction or with higher body mass indexes reported greater problems with highly — like pizza, chocolate, and french fries.
+The research, published in PLOS ONE, found that individuals with symptoms of food addiction or with higher body mass indexes reported greater problems with highly #processed #foods — like pizza, chocolate, and french fries.
 This suggests a sensitivity to the possible “reward” properties of these foods, said lead author Erica Schulte, in a press release.

 Past studies have shown that highly processed foods, or foods with added fat or refined carbohydrates (think white flour and sugar) may be able to instigate addictive eating behavior.
 This is the first study to identify specific foods that may be guilty of inducing “food addiction.”